javabean/Dockerfiles/redis/README.txt

 Where? (volumes)
 ================

-Mount /var/lib/redis/ if you wish to use persistence feature:
+Mount /var/lib/redis/ if you wish to use persistence feature, or run this image r/o:

-#    volumes:
+    volumes:
-#    - /srv/redis:/var/lib/redis
+    - /srv/redis:/var/lib/redis
 #    - /srv/logs/redis:/var/log